 Consider this when you look at the pricing descriptions above as well.
-With BetterHelp, if your weeklong trial proves this is valuable for you, then you can pay $35 per week for unlimited messaging and a live session per week.
-With Talkspace, your cheapest per-week cost is $48 (with a 6-month subscription), but that doesn’t include any live sessions.
+With BetterHelp, you can pay $48 per week for unlimited messaging and a live session per week.
+With Talkspace, your cheapest per-week cost may be the same, but it requires a 6-month subscription and doesn’t include any live sessions.

 Conclusion: BetterHelp gives room for better interaction